kichithewolf/CS546App/README.md

   5. Start the server using `npm start`
   6. Open a web browser and go to `http://localhost:3000/login`
   7. You should now be running Collective

-TODO List:
-* we said we saving FB/TW account configuration info in the user.accounts array in the db, but it doesn't look like we are...
-* when signing in with FB, it says "myApp will receive your public profile"- change to "Collective".
-Also FB callbackURL needs to change to /posts
-* when posting to FB, I get an unhandled promise, error returned from Facebook about app not authorized